 A visit to the Eiffel Tower at Christmas time has become one of the highlights of the festive season when discovering Paris.
-From Christmas markets to ice-skating rinks, the area of Trocadéro-Eiffel Tower-Champ-de-Mars is a very popular place to be for residents and tourists alike.
+From Christmas markets to ice-skating rinks, the area of Trocadéro-Eiffel Tower-Champ-de-Mars is a trendy place for residents and tourists alike.

 Christmas time at the Eiffel Tower

 There are a few vantage points from where to admire the Eiffel Tower:

 A special time comes at the top of the hour when many blinking white lights start sparkling all over the tower for 5 minutes.
 This event takes place not only at Christmas time but all year round.